The Surface Sensitivity of X-ray Second Harmonic Generation as a Function of Energy: Introduction

 Another approach for quantifying the signal is undertaken in (Fig.~\ref{fig:buriedlayer}).
 Here different layers were made 'active' by selecting which pseudopotential is used, the C $1s$ states are in the valence or in the pseudized core for the atoms in a specific layer.
 This allows for the calculation of the contribution of specific layers to the SHG signal, while adding a potential complication from inducing a signal due to the introduction of slight symmetry breaking from the lack of active $1s$ states in certain layers --- i.e., using a pseudopotential with and without core electrons may function as a slight amount of symmetry breaking.
 Therefore, these calculations will represent a lower limit of surface sensitivity.
 In Fig.~\ref{fig:buriedlayer}(a), the total SHG signal as a function of energy can be seen to decrease in accordance with expectations.
 Using a definition of layers as two layers per unit cell, it is not surprising that layers 5 \& 6 have a closer signal to layers 7 \& 8 across all energies than layers 1 \& 2 due to the absence of surface effects.

 The more surface specific informative analysis comes from comparing the various layers' SHG signal to that of the most buried layers as a function of energy, Fig.~\ref{fig:buriedlayer}(b).
 Here we find that the topmost layers provide a SHG response that is over an order of magnitude larger than the more buried layers near the carbon $K$-edge at 300\,eV, thus indicating a distinct surface dominance of the signal near resonance.
 While this trend reduces by 350\,eV, the overall SHG signal is still very surface dominant and emanates from the top 4 most layers of the slab.
 However, by 1000\,eV and particularly by 3000\,eV (where each set of layers' ratio approaches unity) the effect of the surface as compared to the bulk is lessened.
 At 3000 eV, the difference in $\chi^{(2)}$ between layers 1 \& 2, and 3 \& 4 is within error, so the increase in relative intensity of 3 \& 4 cannot be assigned as meaningful.
 While, to some degree the definition of 'surface sensitive' will always be arbitrary, any reasonable definition would consider 3000\,eV and likely 1000\,eV as functionally a bulk probe.
+While the specific energies at which bulk dominance of the SHG signal occurs will be entirely material dependent and have to be verified on a case by case basis, we anticipate in general that it will occur around or just before the onset of tender x-ray ($\sim$1 keV) regime in most materials in the absence of other core resonances as most materials will have d-spacings comparable to or larger than that of diamond.
+Likewise, near any resonances or half-resonances in the soft x-ray regime (<\,1 keV), we expect in general the SHG signal to have an increase in surface sensitivity, but again specific materials/edges will have to be investigated individually.